-Topics Aspects Entity Statistics: sectors made up of institutional units Accounting: controlling unit and its controlled units Assets Statistics: based on ownership rights and economic benefits Accounting: based on resources controlled and economic benefits/service potential Balance sheet Financial equity assets: related entities Statistics: subsidiaries at 50 percent and more ownership; associates at 10 to 50 percent.
+Topics Aspects Entity Statistics: sectors made up of institutional units Accounting: reporting entity made up of controlling unit and its controlled units Assets Statistics: defined as subject to ownership rights, and source of economic benefits Accounting: defined as resources controlled, and source of economic benefits/service potential Balance sheet Financial equity assets: related entities Statistics: subsidiaries at 50 percent and more ownership; associates at 10 to 50 percent.
 Income: dividends declared for subsidiaries, associates, and other Accounting: subsidiaries at 50 percent and more ownership; associates at 20 to 50 percent.
-Income: fully consolidated for subsidiaries; equity basis for associates; and dividends declared other Debt assets Statistics: market value except for loan.
+Income: fully consolidated for subsidiaries; equity basis for associates; and dividends declared other Debt assets Statistics: market value except for loans.
 Income on effective interest rate Accounting: different values.
-Income on effective and/or yield to maturity basis Nonfinancial assets Statistics and Accounting: mixture of expensing/capitalizing intangible and transaction costs; clarification for special purpose vehicles and building/operating schemes Contingent assets Statistics and Accounting: Clarification for externalities, provisions, employers pension schemes, social security and assurance, and guarantees Flows Recording of accounts Statistics: transactions and other changes Accounting: transactions and other events Reporting statements Statistics: current, capital, financial accounts, and other changes Accounting: income/performance statement, changes in net assets, shareholders' equity, and cash flows
+Income on effective and/or yield to maturity basis Nonfinancial assets Statistics and Accounting: mixture of expensing/capitalizing intangible and transaction costs; clarification required in specific areas (e.g., special purpose vehicles) Contingent assets Statistics and Accounting: clarification required for externalities, provisions, social security and assurance, and guarantees Flows Recording of accounts Statistics: transactions and other changes clearly delineated Accounting: transactions and other events mixed Reporting statements Statistics: accounts on transactions (current, capital, financial accounts), and on other changes Accounting: income/performance statement, changes in net assets, shareholders' equity, and cash flows